Justin01Wu/WebApp/spnego/README.md

 ## it is designed to replace KeyCloak which has those defects:

-+ KeyCloak is over-delivery, most of functions are not needed for us, like:
++ KeyCloak is over-delivery, most of functions are not needed for us:
-	+ dozens of login methods
+	+ dozens of login methods and workflow for all kinds of systems
 	+ dozens of social network authenticate
 	+ session status monitor
-+ KeyCloak is over-designed:
++ KeyCloak bring troubles more than its benefits for applications because of over-designed:
-	+ try to authorize user, which is incorrect.
-Every application has different requirements to manage permission.
+	+ try to authorize user, which is incorrect: Every application has different requirements to manage permissions.
 	+ realm, client, roles, groups are unnecessary for authentication
 	+ Every client has different setting, which is hard to do troubleshooting
 + also it has many bugs because of the complication: